 GETTING STARTING: FINDING THE RIGHT USE CASE

 Many organizations getting started with blockchain are faced with the challenge of finding the right use case and delivering on the required business outcomes.
 Procurement has emerged as a good fit use case but there are many more, such as supply chain, auditing/compliance, Finance and HR.
 Inefficiencies in the public sector provide particularly lucrative opportunities as building a solution involving a blockchain data layer on top of legacy systems can create an entirely new user experience.
+Drawing upon his experience with transportation and supply chain logistics, Dale is now focused on Blockchain technology in the areas of strategy, business applications, and aligning companies in this space.
+He will outline how the technology contribution to supply chain Optimization.
 In the session we’ll explore:

 1430 – 1435 US ET

 CHAIRWOMAN’S CONFERENCE CLOSING REMARKS

 Join in as our Chairwoman shares her key takeaways and highlights from the summit.